MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 - **ServiceHost3.contoso.com**

-You would typically use the multiple domain certificate when installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web components in a scale out configuration.
+You would typically use the multiple domain certificate when installing the Dynamics GP web components in a scale out configuration.
 The certificate would contain entries for each of the machines that will be part of your web client installation.
 This security certificate is more expensive, because the same certificate can be used on multiple machines.

 ## Using an externally signed security certificate for a web site

 When an externally signed security certificate is used for a web site, the third-party certificate authority handles the certificate validation when users connect to the web client site.
-No additional action is needed by the [!INCLUDE[prodshort](../includes/prodshort.md)] web client users.
+No additional action is needed by the Dynamics GP web client users.

 To use an externally signed security certificate: